US employers add 528,000 jobs; unemployment falls to 3.5%

 The jobless rate fell as the number of Americans saying they had jobs rose by 179,000 and the number saying they were unemployed dropped by 242,000.
 But 61,000 Americans dropped out of the labor force in July, trimming the share of those working or looking for work to 62.1% last month from 62.2% in June.

-The strong job numbers are likely to encourage the Federal Reserve to continue raising interest rates to cool the economy and combat resurgent inflation.
-“The strength of the labor market in the face of ... rate tightening from the Fed already this year clearly shows that the Fed has more work to do,' said Charlie Ripley, senior investment strategist at Allianz Investment Management.
-“Overall, today’s report should put the notion of a near-term recession on the back-burner for now.''
+While a strong job market is a good thing, it also makes it more likely that the Federal Reserve will continue raising interest rates to cool the economy.

+“The strength of the labor market in the face of ... rate tightening from the Fed already this year clearly shows that the Fed has more work to do," said Charlie Ripley, senior investment strategist at Allianz Investment Management.
+“Overall, today’s report should put the notion of a near-term recession on the back-burner for now.″
-There are, of course, political implications in the numbers being released Friday: Voters have been worried about rising prices and the risk of recession ahead of November’s midterm elections as President Joe Biden’s Democrats seek to maintain control of Congress.
-The unexpectedly strong hiring number will be welcomed at the White House.

-The economic backdrop has been troubling: Gross domestic product — the broadest measure of economic output — fell in both the first and second quarters; consecutive GDP drops is one definition of a recession.
-And inflation is roaring at a 40-year high.

-The resiliency of the current labor market, especially the low jobless rate — is the biggest reason most economists don’t believe a downturn has started yet, though they increasingly fear that one is on the way.
+On Wall Street, the S&P 500 was 0.1% lower after nearly erasing a sell-off that began right when the Labor Department released its report.
+Investors appear to be weighing the positives of a strong job market against the possibility that the Fed will continue to raise rates aggressively to cool the economy and inflation.

+The attempt to interpret vastly divergent economic data is being made both on Wall Street and on Main Street.

-New Yorker Karen Smalls, 46, started looking for work three weeks ago -- via job sites like ZipRecruiter and Indeed -- as support staff to social workers who serve those with mental health issues.
+New Yorker Karen Smalls, 46, started looking for work three weeks ago as support staff to social workers.

 “I didn’t realize how good the job market is right now,’’ she said shortly after finishing her fifth interview this week.
 “You look at the news and see all these bad reports ... but the job market is amazing right now.’’
 A single mother, she is weighing several offers, looking for one that is close to her home in Manhattan and pays enough to let her take care of her two children.

-If Europeans can’t store enough gas for the cold months, rationing may be required by industry.

-Economies have been on a wild ride since COVID-19 hit in early 2020.

-The pandemic brought economic life to a near standstill as companies shut down and consumers stayed home.
+That is a far cry from the situation two years ago when the pandemic brought economic life to a near standstill as companies shut down and millions of people stayed home.
 In March and April 2020, American employers slashed a staggering 22 million jobs and the economy plunged into a deep, two-month recession.

 UPDATED: Please read and follow our commenting policy: